decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 ##### DID

 Using a DID for the `serviceEndpoint` is useful when using a mediator.
-The DID should be resolved, and services with type of "DIDComm" will contain valid `serviceEndpoints`.
+The DID should be resolved, and services with type of `did-communication` will contain valid `serviceEndpoints`.
 The keyAgreement keys of that DID Document should be appended at the end of the routingKeys section from the message recipient's DID Document as per the process in [Sender Forward Process].
 The key advantage with this approach is that a mediator can rotate keys and update serviceEndpoints without any updates needed to dependent recipients` DID Documents.

 A DID representing a mediator SHOULD NOT use alternative endpoints in it's own DID Document to avoid recursive endpoint resolution.
 Using only the URIs described in [transports] will prevent such recursion.